Van Gogh in Arles: Explore his Provençal Artistic Adventure

 • vibrant reds to paint the invisible tension.

-• nervous and rhythmic touch,
+• nervous and rhythmic brushstroke,

 • accentuated contours,